 The White Wolves showed out impressively, barging into the meeting room with a dozen protesters wielding signs declaring "homosexuality is a sin," "CT. will not turn gay," and "I want my kids to grow up in Stratford and not think of anal sex when they see a hot pink poster" (painted on a hot pink posterboard).

-Seventeen-year-old Brian Staehly, a 6-foot-5, 305-pound center for the West Haven High School football team, stationed himself by the posters and glowered, an American flag wrapped like a cape around his massive shoulders.
-One Wolf brought a bullhorn, the better to shout down the "faggots."
+One of the wolves stationed himself by the posters and glowered, an American flag wrapped like a cape around his massive shoulders.
+Another Wolf brought a bullhorn, the better to shout down the "faggots.”

 When the cops showed up and started taking names, 18-year-old Matthew Zrallack, Ken's younger brother, tried to shove his way out of the room, but he ran into a detective who later reported that Zrallack "spun around and grabbed me by the throat."